Skip to main content

 Configuration

-Once you've created an API key in PagerDuty, you'll add it on the PagerDuty Settings page.
+Once you've created an API key in PagerDuty, you'll add it in PagerDuty settings in Cortex.

 caution